fattyageboy/berthcare/design-documentation/design-system/components/navigation.md

 ### "What about reports?"

-**No.** Nurses document visits.
-Supervisors get reports.
-Different users, different interfaces.
-Supervisors get email reports.
-Nurses see visits.
+**No.** caregivers document visits. coordinators get reports.
+Different users, different interfaces. coordinators get email reports. caregivers see visits.

 ### "What about calendar?"